-I use a standard U.S. cup size (1 cup = 240 mL) but try to include ml measurements as well, as I know many European countries don’t use “cups” as a form of measurement.
+I use a standard U.S. cup size (1 cup = 240 mL) but try to include ml and gm measurements as well, as I know many European countries don’t use “cups” as a form of measurement.

 Do you recommend taking nutritional supplements?

 I believe supplements are secondary to foods, as the health benefits provided by a healthy diet far outweigh even the best nutritional supplements on the market.
 I do take a food-based multivitamin regularly as well as a good quality probiotic for optimal gut health, but ultimately I believe that nutritional supplements are a very individual thing and always encourage people to see a nutritionist who can help guide them.